 Disabled children have exactly the same human rights to be safe from abuse and neglect, to be protected from harm and achieve Every Child Matters outcomes as non-disabled children.
 Disabled children do however require additional action.
-This is because they experience greater risks and 'created vulnerability' as a result of negative attitudes about disabled children and unequal access to services and resources, are prone to isolation and because they may have additional needs relating to physical, sensory, cognitive and/ or communication impairment (Safeguarding Disabled Children, DCSF, July 2009).
-St Joseph's Pre-school will ensure that our disabled children are listened to and responded to appropriately where they have concerns regarding abuse.
+This is because they experience greater risks and 'created vulnerability' as a result of negative attitudes about disabled children and unequal access to services and resources, are prone to isolation and because they may have additional needs relating to physical, sensory, cognitive and/ or communication impairment (Safeguarding Children, DCSF, July 2009).
+St Joseph's Nympsfield Out of School Club will ensure that our disabled children are listened to and responded to appropriately where they have concerns regarding abuse.
 In order to do this, we will ensure that our staff and volunteers receive the relevant training to raise awareness and have access to specialist staff in the event they have concerns regarding abuse of a child.

-Children Missing from Education
+Children Missing in Education

-There are many reasons why we want young children to have regular attendance at St Joseph's Pre-school.
+There are many reasons why we want young children to have regular attendance at the OOSC.
 As well as supporting their learning and development, we want to try to make sure that children are kept safe, their wellbeing is promoted and they do not miss out on their entitlements and opportunities.
 In a small minority of cases, good attendance practice may also lead to the early identification of more serious concerns for a child or family and may have a vital part to play in keeping a child or other family members safe from harm.

-At St Joseph's Pre-school, we have procedures for recording and following up any unexplained non-attendance8 and know how to respond to different problems and where to access advice, support or whom to alert if concerns arise.
+At the OOSC we have procedures for recording and following up any unexplained nonattendance and know how to respond to different problems and where to access advice, support or whom to alert if concerns arise.